By Eric Bright

-I am sure the reason you accept the validity of the Law of Noncontradiction (I would call it the law from now on) is not because you have faith in it.
+I am sure the reason you accept the validity of the Law of Noncontradiction (I would call it the law from now on) is not that you have faith in it.
 It does not even make sense to say that one has faith in the law.

-Laws of physics are called law and they are known to be established facts about the universe.
+Laws of physics are called “law” and they are known to be established facts about the universe.
 However, they are contingent.
 There is nothing in the fabric of the universe that necessitates this set of laws over any other conceivable laws.
 Not a thing.
 They just happened to be how they are.
-They very well could have been different and no violation on anything would have happened had they been different.
+They very well could have been different and no violation of anything would have happened had they been different.
 So, the laws of physics are contingent.
-One way to know it is to imagine universes with different laws and see ig such imaginations ask for assumptions that might be inconceivable to be true.
+One way to know it is to imagine universes with different laws and see if such imaginations ask for assumptions that might be inconceivable to be true.
 People have done so, and they have discovered that all of “the laws of physics” can be different without talking about anything inconceivable.

 In contrast, the laws of logic, are also called law but they are not laws in the same sense that the laws of physics are called so.
-During the past thousands of years that humans ever lived on the surface of the earth, there has not been even once the slightest shred of hope to even conceive of the three laws of logic to be any different that what they are.
+During the past thousands of years that humans ever lived on the surface of the earth, there has not been even once the slightest shred of hope to even conceive of the three laws of logic to be any different than what they are.
 Conceiving them to be the opposite of what they are results in inconceivable consequences.
 Even conceiving them to be the opposite of what they are now is not conceivable.
 They are necessarily so.

 We can only learn about them.
 We can not even have faith in them for having faith, among many other things needs accepting them in the first place.

 The laws of logic cannot be reversed, because to reverse them one has to assume them first.